-Almost any mom of a two yr old child you talk to, the common consensus is; a switch flips at the age of 2 and kids seem to get very unpredictable, demanding and cranky at this age.
-Those sweet little babies turn into curious toddlers and the toddlers turn into little people with never exhausting demands; we’ll call them two yr olds instead of terrible twos.
+Almost any mom of a two yr old child you talk to, the common consensus is — a switch flips at the age of 2 and kids seem to get very unpredictable, demanding and cranky at this age.
+Those sweet little babies turn into curious toddlers and the toddlers turn into little people with never exhausting demands; hence the age is called terrible twos!

-At some time or the other we all wonder what happens with their brains at this age that calls for such a personality shift; more so we wonder if this will ever change?
+At some time or the other we all wonder what happens with our sweet little child’s brains at this age that calls for such a personality shift; more so we wonder if this will ever change?
 When will they behave normally again?
 Coz boy; is it exhausting!

 When adults are unsure of something; they think about it in their mind.
 Unlike adults, kids think it through by crying it out or yelling it out or exclaiming it out.

 So when a toddler is told they need to leave someplace where they are having fun; the way they think about — “is it time already” is by getting more active and scrambling around.